Last updated: October 2015

 Cryptography can provide confidentiality, integrity, authentication, and nonrepudiation for communications in public networks, storage, and more.
 Some real-world applications include protocols and technologies such as VPN networks, HTTPS web transactions, and management through SSH.

-Cryptographic algorithms, in general, are divided into the following:
+Cryptographic algorithms, in general, are divided into the following categories:

-The following section presents the corresponding recommended algorithms and key sizes for each category.
+The following section presents the recommended algorithms and key sizes for each category.

 Next Generation Encryption

 Next generation encryption (NGE) technologies satisfy the security requirements described in the preceding sections while using cryptographic algorithms that scale better.
 This document presents algorithms that are considered secure at present, the status of algorithms that are no longer considered secure, the key sizes that provide adequate security levels, and next generation cryptographic algorithms.

 NGE Background Information

 NGE offers the best technologies for future-proof cryptography and it is setting the industry trend.
 These are the best standards that one can implement today to meet the security and scalability requirements for years to come and to interoperate with the cryptography that will be deployed in that time frame.